How to Borrow Responsibly

 Be sure to complete EACH step below to apply for a loan.

-Step 5: If this is your first time receiving or applying for a loan with Westminster, please complete a Master Promissory Note for your specific loan:
+Step 5: If this is your first time receiving or applying for a loan with Westminster, complete a Master Promissory Note for your specific loan:

-2. GraduatePLUS Loan borrowers: Complete the Master Promissory Note for GraduatePLUS Loans if you are seeking additional loan funds in excess of the total amount allowable from a Direct Unsubsidized loan.
+- Graduate PLUS Loan borrowers: complete the Master Promissory Note for Graduate PLUS Loans if seeking funds in excess of the Direct Unsubsidized loan total.
 Graduate PLUS Loans also require a PLUS Loan application and a credit check.

-Step 6: If this is your first time receiving or applying for a loan with Westminster, please complete Entrance Counseling online.
+Step 6: If this is your first time receiving or applying for a loan with Westminster, complete Entrance Counseling online.

-Step 7: Complete the Annual Student Loan Acknowledgement (helpful but not mandatory)
+Step 7: Complete the Annual Student Loan Acknowledgement (helpful but not mandatory).

 Conclusion